mila-iqia/COVI-AgentSim/README.md

 ## Semantics of code
-`Human` class builds people, and `Location` class builds stores, parks, workplaces, households, and non-essential establishments.
+`Human` class, located in `simulator.py`, builds people with individual properties, and the `City` and `Location` classes, located in `base.py` builds stores, parks, workplaces, households, and non-essential establishments.

-## Semantics of Data
-`data` is a `list`.
-Each entry in the `list` is an event represented as a `dict`.
-The detailed information about events is in [docs/events.md](docs/src/notes/events.md)